dapphub/colony-review/REVIEW.md

 ## Scope

-The web application which interacts with the smart contracts is considered out of scope.
-This code review is only concerned with the following files:
+This document is our best attempt to review the Solidity source code at commit [7c4e01f6](https://github.com/JoinColony/colonySale/tree/7c4e01f6ee9fb69c766337812a38cf1899516509) of the Colony crowdsale repository.
+This is not a verification of any objects that have been deployed to the Ethereum blockchain.

+It is important to note that no system is safe until proper verification tools exist.
+Solidity compiler errors are still common, and it is also not yet feasible to verify that the compiler or emitted code are correct.

+### List of Files

-1. ColonyTokenSale.sol
+    ColonyTokenSale.sol
-2. EtherRouter.sol
+    EtherRouter.sol
-3. Migrations.sol
+    Migrations.sol
-4. Ownable.sol
+    Ownable.sol
-5. Resolver.sol
+    Resolver.sol
-6. Token.sol
+    Token.sol

 The code above makes use of the `ds-math` and `ds-erc20` [dappsys](https://github.com/dapphub/dappsys) libraries of smart contracts,